shollinger/TDD/README.md

 - Input generating functions

 - Sometimes a common 'expects' function is appropriate.
-If you want a set of tests to behave the same way over a set of given inputs (e.g. error handling), and/or there are common things to check between tests, even if there are others scenarios each individual test will check for.

 - Go through each test, 1 by 1, and fill them in
 - Set up input and dependency states (if needed)